HL7/smart-app-launch/spec/scopes-and-launch-context/index.md

 store the new property values and request approval to use the new values from a client app stakeholder.
 This allows for safeguarding against poor usability that might occur from the immediate use of these values in the client app UI.

-[^1]: This section is marked as ""experimental"" to indicate that there may be future backwards-incompatible changes to the style document pointed to by the smart_style_url.

 ## Scopes for requesting identity data